 My Dad wanted me to go to University.
 But I loathed school, so why on earth would I take it to the next level 🤮

 A friend of mine suggested that I should head to Europe and be an Au Pair.
 Discover my European roots, learn German, my Grandfathers mother tongue, and see some of the ‘real’ world.

 Within a few weeks, I had found an Au Pair family in a small town in Germany, booked a flight and it was settled.
 I would live in Germany for 6 months.
 With no more than 5 words of their language under my belt and having never been away from home for more than 2 weeks at a time… I was petrified 😭

 I’m not going to lie.
 Those 6 months were some of the toughest, loneliest and scariest times of my travelling life.

 But, they also provided some of the best lessons, the most amazing moments and experiences, and created friendships I still think fondly of today.
 My time in Germany also helped me to focus on what I wanted to do with my life.
 It helped me decide that I did, in fact, want to go to University.
-I wanted to have some direction and this would be the place to start.
+I wanted to have some direction in my life and this would be a good place to start.

-I also knew I wanted to travel more… And so the itchy feet syndrome began.
+I also knew I wanted to travel more… And so began the itchy feet syndrome.

-These days, I have found my happy ground working in the travel industry, here in Australia.
+These days, I have found happy ground working in the travel industry, here in Australia.
 I plan as many trips as I can around my annual leave with my amazing fiancé (who, unbelievably, lives for snow more than I do 😱).